pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added Website Static Pages (Homepage, Frontpage, Blog Page, or 404 page) option in Display Conditions.
 - Tweak: Improve compatibility between WPML and Blog widget.
-- Fixed: Play icon not showing in Video Box widget if Load Font Awesome 4 Elementor option is disabled.
+- Fixed: Play icon not showing in Video Box widget if Load Font Awesome 4 option is disabled.
-- Fixed: Images not properly showing in Media Grid widget when Load More button option enabled and First Category Filter option disabled.
+- Fixed: Images not properly showing in Media Gallery widget when Load More button option enabled and First Category Filter option disabled.
-- Fixed: Custom link attributes not working in Media Grid widget.
+- Fixed: Custom link attributes not working in Media Gallery widget.

 = 4.9.21 =